Storm brings rain, wind, snow and freeze to California

 LOS ANGELES — Ice and snow showers made travel dicey on many of California's mountain highways Wednesday as a very cold and windy storm moved through.

-Many parts of the state were experiencing overnight freezing temperatures and a widespread hard freeze was predicted for early Thursday.
+Many parts of the state experienced overnight freezing temperatures and a widespread hard freeze was predicted for early Thursday.

 Chains were required on major Sierra Nevada routes and icy conditions disrupted travel over Interstate 5 in Tejon Pass between Los Angeles and the San Joaquin Valley and on State Route 58 in the Tehachapi Mountains east of Bakersfield.